 Couching is not an embroidery, but rather a process or a theory as there are many thick and thin details, types, and certainties you should know about to create it.

 Don’t worry!
 In this blog, I’ll cover those all under one roof including hand couching, surface couching, machine couching, and so forth.
 Let’s begin!

-- Step-By-Step Guide To Embroider Couching Stitch
+- Materials You Need To Embroider Couching Stitch

 Importance of Couching Stitch

 If you are an entrepreneur, this is not just a post but an opportunity to learn the couching and grow your business more.
 It would be right to say that couching is every customer’s favorite embroidery for many obvious reasons.
 In my opinion, it is most trendy for its versatility as you can make up various designs like flowers, borders, lines, motifs, and whatnot using the couching.
 But, this beautiful embroidery is not a startup thing, you have to learn basic stitches before it.